 The psychology major is built upon a foundation of substantial general education core and works in conjunction with the biblical/theological studies major.
-The psychology major employs the liberal arts in providing an understanding of social scientific perspectives on human behavior in a practitioner/scholar model.
-The major in psychology focuses on five central themes: foundational psychological history and theory; psychological research; personal and human development; human diversity issues, and an overview of various applications including a biblical approach to psychology and counseling through a senior practicum experience.
-The psychology minor is also offered and provides opportunities to study a broad spectrum of psychologically related issues concerning human nature and behavior with integration from a biblical worldview.
+The psychology major employs the liberal arts in providing an understanding of social scientific perspectives on human behavior.
+The major in psychology focuses on seven central themes: foundational psychological history and theory; psychological research; human development; mental illness and its treatment; the biological, social, psychological, and spiritual foundations of human behavior; human diversity, and an overview of biblical approaches to psychology.
+The psychology minor is also offered and provides opportunities to study a broad spectrum of psychologically related issues concerning human nature and behavior with integration of biblical worldviews.